...

 High rainfall.
 Mud.
 Low visibility.
 A completely different ecosystem.

-John Gardner Pass (Highest Point)
+John Garner Pass (Highest Point)

 Very Hard